tarleb/bobkonf2022/talk.md

 RStudio is a large, successful software company.
 They are rebuilding a popular product, R Markdown, and base it on pandoc's Lua interface.
 :::

+# Thanks

+## Summary

+- Haskell and Lua are both excellent languages
+- Together they are even stronger
+- Integrating Lua into Haskell apps is easy
+- HsLua is a ready-to-use framework